 Andy Leleisi’uao, Aloha Village on UFO Island, 2017

-Key Competencies: Thinking, Using Language, Symbols & Texts, Participating & Contributing, Relating to Others.
+Key Competencies: Thinking, Using Language, Symbols and Texts, Participating and Contributing, Relating to Others